- What is Candida Overgrowth?

 Tips to Prevent and Manage Candida

-While you’re at it, consider switching to low glycemic protein sources such as beans and lentils.
+Consider switching to a low glycemic protein sources such as beans and lentils.
 These foods are high in fibre, which not only acts as a prebiotic to feed beneficial bacteria, it also helps keep your blood glucose in check to help thwart yeast infections.

 It’s also important to keep on top of hygiene, especially if you use certain medical devices.
 Catheters, pacemakers, prosthetic joints and limbs, medical instruments and equipment, and even your dentures are some of Candida’s favorite haunts where the yeast likes to form biofilms.7 Ironically, poor hygiene in hospitals and clinics can expose us to virulent Candida when we’re at our most vulnerable.8 Candida may also cause biofilms on sex toys, so be sure to clean these properly (such as in the dishwasher) after each use and avoid sharing them between partners.